ianmackenzie/elm-units/README.md

 ## Contributing

 Yes please!
-Likely the easiest way to contribute is to add a module for a new quantity type; see [issue #6][7] for details.
+One of the best ways to contribute is to add a module for a new quantity type; see [issue #6][7] for details.
 I'll add a proper CONTRIBUTING.md at some point, but some brief guidelines in the meantime: